Loans

 Each year your parent wishes to borrow a Federal Direct Parent PLUS Loan you and your parents must:

-Loans are disbursed in two equal installments not earlier than 10-days before the start of each semester for eligible students.
-The first scheduled payment is due 60 days after the full disbursement, but may be deferred while you are enrolled in school at least half-time.
+Loans are disbursed in two equal installments no earlier than 10-days before the start of each semester for eligible students.
+The first scheduled payment is due 60 days after the full disbursement, but may be deferred while your student is enrolled in school at least half-time.
 These loans have a 10-year repayment term, with no prepayment penalty.
 Repayment periods may be extended based on amounts borrowed.

 Private Educational Loans